longturn/freeciv21/docs/Getting/Manuals/client-manual.rst

 ^^^^^^^^^^^^

 The :guilabel:`Players List` table shows information about the configured players in the game.
 The information shown in :numref:`Start New Game dialog` is what a single player game looks like.
-A LongTurn multiplayer game will look very similar, except that all the player's aliases will be shown as set up by the game administrator.
+A Longturn multiplayer game will look very similar, except that all the player's aliases will be shown as set up by the game administrator.
 You can right-click on a player's row to configure details about the specific player:

 * :guilabel:`Observe` -- Allows you to connect to a running game and observe that player.
-This is useful during LongTurn multiplayer games when you want to connect and see what a player is doing, but you cannot make any actual moves for the player.
+This is useful during Longturn multiplayer games when you want to connect and see what a player is doing, but you cannot make any actual moves for the player.
 This works for LAN games as well.
 You can also use the server chat line and issue this command: ``/observe <player>``.
 * :guilabel:`Remove Player` -- Removes the player from the list.
 * :guilabel:`Take This Player` -- Allows you to claim this player as your own and then when you click :guilabel:`Start` you will join the game as that player.
-This is a required step for LongTurn multiplayer games at the start of a new game.
+This is a required step for Longturn multiplayer games at the start of a new game.
 Subsequent logins to a game when you `Connect to Network Game`_ will not require another ``take`` action.
 You can also use the server chat line and issue this command:
   ``/take <player>``